cm68/micronix/README.md

 src/include:
 	library include files for the emulation

-extra/hitechc:
+src/hitechc:
-	the hitech c compiler.  this is not capable of running yet, but if the cp/m libc gets removed via binary jiggery-pokery, and replaced with a z80, micronix one, then we are in business with the most modern native c compiler in existence.
+	the hitech c compiler.  this is not capable of running yet, but a big start has been made to replace the bottom level i/o with micronix versions. this is facilitated by a binary patch tool that effectively pattern matches library fragments and patches on top of them.   it's good enough to work for cpp already, but the compiler passes use a different library implementation.
+	when that's done, then we are in business with the most modern native c compiler in existence.

 extra/qc: